To import data from Wdata into a spreadsheet, you can connect a query to each sheet. From the Wdata Connections panel, you can:

 To open a connected query in Wdata, click its name, or select Open Source from its sheet's menu.

 Note: Each sheet can have only one connection.
 If collaborators simultaneously add multiple connections to a sheet, it uses the most recent connection; other connections appear as Overridden so you can choose which to use.

-Refresh a Spreadsheet's Connected Queries
+Refresh a connection

-If a query includes parameters, you can set the criteria of the data to include in it connected sheet, such as to roll its time period forward or back.
+If a query includes parameters, you can set the criteria of the data to include in its connected sheet, such as to roll its time period forward or back.
 To update a query's parameters:

 - On the Wdata Connections panel, select the connection.

 - Under Parameters, select the criteria of the data to include in the connected sheet.

 By default, each connection uses the same name as its connected sheet.
 To edit a connection's name, select Rename Connection from its menu on the Wdata Connections panel.

 Replace a connected query